There are many great things to do in Madrid.

 And the National Archaeological Museum

-One of the best things to do in Madrid is visiting this museum which allows you to get a better understanding of Spain’s complex past.
+This museum allows you to get a better understanding of Spain’s complex past.
 There are many items from the Roman period.
 The most notable pieces in the collection include the statue of a bust known as Lady of Elche and the Treasure of Guarrazar, a set of Visigothic crosses and crowns.

 Browse around Thyssen-Bornemisza Museum of Art